 - On your Android phone, long press the Bluetooth icon to see the available devices.

-- Tap the desktop device to pair it with your phone.
+- Tap on your computer name and pair it with your phone.

 - A dialog will pop up on both your mobile and computer screen.
 Select the “Pair” option on both screens to complete the connection.

-- To transfer files from the PC to your phone, right-click the Bluetooth icon on the notification area or the system tray.
+- To transfer files from the PC to your phone, right-click the Bluetooth icon in taskbar system tray (it may be hidden behind the up arrow icon).

-- On the resulting menu, select “Send a file”, select the Bluetooth device from the paired devices and click “Next”.
+- Select the Bluetooth device from the paired devices and click “Next”.

-- Browse the computer to select the file you want to transfer and click “Next” to initiate the transfer.
+- Browse your computer to select the file you want to transfer and click “Next” to initiate the transfer.

-- On the phone notification, tap to accept the file.
+- You will receive a notification on your phone and tap to accept the file.

 - To transfer a file from the phone to the computer, right click the Bluetooth icon on the computer notification area and select “Receive file” option.